Wasdesign-LLC/support/pencilplanner.md

 #### How do I get my Apple/Google/Outlook Calendar to load into the app?

 Feature development on Pencil Planner version 1 has been halted.
-Please see this support article: https://pencilplanner.app/support/pro-vs-original/
+Please see [this support article](https://pencilplanner.app/support/pro-vs-original/)

 #### Why can't I see what I wrote in the Month view while on the week view?

 Feature development on Pencil Planner version 1 has been halted.
-Please see this support article: https://pencilplanner.app/support/pro-vs-original/
+Please see [this support article](https://pencilplanner.app/support/pro-vs-original/)

 <br/>
 <br/>